cozy/cozy.github.io/README.md

 Learn how to [use Cozy](https://docs.cozy.io/en/use), [host your own server](https://docs.cozy.io/en/install/) and [develop applications](https://docs.cozy.io/en/dev/).

-## Hack this documentation
+## Edit this documentation

 This documentation is built with [MkDocs](http://www.mkdocs.org).

-To hack the documentation, just edit the files inside `src`.
+To edit the documentation, just edit the files inside `src`.

 If you want to see your updates, install mkdocs and the i18n extension of markdown: